oscar-system/Oscar.jl/docs/src/integer.md

 relevant here are `Base.Int` and `Base.BigInt`.
 All the Julia integer types belong to `Base.Integer`.

-The `Base.Int` type is for machine integers which are signed, twos-complement integers of either ``32`` or ``64`` bits depending on the machine architecture.
+The `Base.Int` type is for machine integers which are highly efficient, but can only represent integers up to a certain hardware defined size before wrapping around.

-The `Base.BigInt` type is backed by GMP multiprecision integers.
+The `Base.BigInt` type is backed by GMP multiprecision integers and can represent integers whose size is usually only limited by available memory.

-Oscar currently only has one integer type, Oscar.fmpz which for performance reasons scales internally from machine integers to GMP multiprecision integers.
+Oscar currently only has one integer type, `Oscar.fmpz` which for performance reasons scales internally from machine integers to GMP multiprecision integers.
 The Oscar integer type belongs to `Oscar.Integer`.